charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

   4. Quantitative Explanatory Variable and Categorical Response Variable, which is the same as:
        Numerics Independent Variable and Qualitative Dependent Variable

+## Two-Way Table ###

+  1. To summarize the relationship between two categorical variables, we create a "Two-Way Table"
+      - This looks similar to a frequency table or Excel worksheet

+  2. When using a Two-Way table, don't compare the EXACT count, UNLESS the obervations are even between both groups (i.e. if you have a sample of 560 females and 780 males)
+    - In this case, we would use a numerical summary
+    - This can be done by converting the counts to percentages within each value of the EXPLANATORY VARIABLE separately